Wolf distribution: Recovery

 Wolf populations in Poland have increased to about 800–900 individuals since being classified as a game species in 1976.
 Poland plays a fundamental role in providing routes of expansion into neighbouring Central European countries.
 In the east, its range overlaps with populations in Lithuania, Belarus, Ukraine, and Slovakia.
 A population in western Poland expanded into eastern Germany and in 2000 the first pups were born on German territory.
 In 2012, an estimated 14 wolf packs were living in Germany (mostly in the east and north) and a pack with pups has been sighted within 15 miles of Berlin; the number increased to 46 packs in 2016.
 The gray wolf is protected in Slovakia, though an exception is made for wolves killing livestock.
-A few Slovakian wolves disperse into the Czech Republic, where they are afforded full protection.
+A few Slovak wolves disperse into the Czech Republic, where they are afforded full protection.
 Wolves in Slovakia, Ukraine and Croatia may disperse into Hungary, where the lack of cover hinders the buildup of an autonomous population.
 Although wolves have special status in Hungary, they may be hunted with a year-round permit if they cause problems.

 Romania has a large population of wolves, numbering 2,500 animals.
 The wolf has been a protected animal in Romania since 1996, although the law is not enforced.
 The number of wolves in Albania and North Macedonia is largely unknown, despite the importance the two countries have in linking wolf populations from Greece to those of Bosnia and Herzegovina and Croatia.
 Although protected, sometimes wolves are still illegally killed in Greece, and their future is uncertain.
 Wolf numbers have declined in Bosnia and Herzegovina since 1986, while the species is fully protected in neighbouring Croatia and Slovenia.